corey-truscott/Solvuria/README.md

 <br>

-Q - How do i stop it if i've made it last to long
+Q - How do I stop it if i've made it last to long

 A - You can stop the program by either pressing CTRL + C or closing CMD/your terminal of choice.

 <br>

-Q - How do I use the .json file, i don't understand what these things mean
+Q - How do I configure the presets.json file?

 A - See the table above for infomation on the .json file.